jorge-sepulveda/blog/content/posts/expense-tracker-pt5.md

 ```

 Everything is the same except for four lines. `new_column` contains a map of the renamed columns. `filtered_csv` makes a copy of the existing csv headers for renaming and only for Chase, we are flipping the amount to keep it consistent.
-We can create a dict of string and dicts for the headers.
-Secondly we can create a dict of string to string arrays for renaming the columns after reading the file.
-I'm going to create the dicsts at the top of the file.
+We can create a dictionary of string and dictionaries for the headers.
+Secondly we can create a dict of strings to string arrays for renaming the columns after reading the file.
+I'm going to create the dicts at the top of the file.
 We also have some regex going to get the right side of Amex's Category data.

 ```python
 card_columns = {"amex": {"Date":"statement_date","Description":"description","Category":"category","Amount":"amount"},